VainF/Reasoning-SFT/readme.md

 > Since Docker creates files with root permissions, we download and preprocess the models and data using your user account.
 This ensures you can easily modify the files later using your preferred editor, such as VSCode.

 ### 0. GPU Resource
-The default config with `Tensor Parallel=1` and `Pipeline Parallel=1` (TP1PP1) requires ~70 GB of memory per GPU.
+The default config for 1.5B LLM with `Tensor Parallel=1` and `Pipeline Parallel=1` (TP1PP1) requires ~70 GB of memory per GPU.
 If you're using GPUs with less memory, consider using TP2PP1 or TP1PP2 to distribute the model parameters across multiple GPUs.

 ### 1. Prepare the LLM